His Mercies are New Every Morning

 God knows the birth date of your child.
 The day, the month and the year.
 Do not lose hope through the waiting while God is creating exactly what he intended to be.

-Guest post written by Amanda Hogue.
+Post written by Amanda Hogue.
 Amanda is a stay-at-home mama to her sweet adopted daughter.
 She enjoys long conversations over an iced coffee, mystery novels books, and any type of chocolate.
 You can find her discussing adoption over on instagram and sharing adoption resources at her own corner of I Am Fruitful!